Ever notice how your closest friends can sometimes ask for more than you have to give?

 When setting boundaries, one mistake people often make is being too rigid, which can make you seem unapproachable.
 On the other hand, being too lenient might cause people to take advantage of your flexibility, leaving your needs unmet.

-If you don’t clearly communicate your boundaries, it can lead to confusion and misunderstandings, making it harder for others to respect them.
+If you don't clearly communicate your boundaries, it can lead to confusion and misunderstandings, making it harder for others to respect them.
 Another mistake is feeling guilty when setting boundaries, which can make you give in too easily.
-Finding a balance between being firm and flexible is key to creating respected and healthy boundaries.
+Finding a balance between firmness and flexibility is key to creating respected, healthy boundaries.

 It's easy to make some common mistakes that can really hold us back.
 One such misstep is undervaluing our own time and needs, which often comes from a low self-image.
 As the quote from 'The Art Of Saying NO' by Damon Zahariades points out, if we think our goals and interests are less important than others', it's tough to stand up for ourselves.